bitrise-steplib/bitrise-step-save-cache/docs/examples.md

 #### Separate caches for each OS and architecture

 Cache is not guaranteed to work across different Bitrise Stacks (different OS or same OS but different CPU architecture).
-If a workflow runs on different stacks, it's a good idea to include the OS and architecture in the cache key:
+If a Workflow runs on different stacks, it's a good idea to include the OS and architecture in the **Cache key** input:

 ```yaml
 steps: